cawa-93/vite-electron-builder/README.md

 - ⚠ Some files require refactoring.
 - ⚠ Watch mode for the `main` and `preload` entry points should be improved.
 Blocked by  [vite#1434](https://github.com/vitejs/vite/issues/1434).
-- ⚠ Typechecking in `.vue` temporarily disabled due to a issue [znck/vue-developer-experience#208](https://github.com/znck/vue-developer-experience/issues/208)
+- ⚠ Typechecking in `.vue` temporarily disabled due to an issue [znck/vue-developer-experience#208](https://github.com/znck/vue-developer-experience/issues/208)
 - ⏳ Automatic code signing — planned.

 Some areas for improvement can be presented in [issues](https://github.com/cawa-93/vite-electron-builder/issues).